-Note: Units are in million tonnes per year
+Note: Units are in million tonnes per year.

-3.2 Product Supply Costs Global
+3.2 Global Product Supply Costs

-Table 14 illustrates projected changes per WORLD results in open market product prices / supply costs in four major locations.
-The changes reflect the refining rebalancing that would occur consistent with having 2.98 million bpd of marine distillate at 0.1% sulfur assumed DMA ECA standard in the ECA Case versus at 0.5% sulfur assumed DMB standard in the Base Case.
-As previously noted, the industry has to incur incremental upgrading.
-This is needed to produce the slightly lighter DMA fuel in place of DMB but brings with it increases in supply of other light streams of gasoline / naphtha / LPG quality.
-Consequently prices for these products generally drop moderately.
+Table 14 illustrates changes projected by the WORLD model in open market product prices and supply costs in four major locations.
+The changes reflect the refining rebalancing that would occur, consistent with having 2.98 million bpd of marine distillate 0.1% sulfur assumed DMA ECA standard in the ECA Case, versus the 0.5% sulfur assumed DMB standard in the Base Case.
+As previously noted, the industry has to incur an incremental upgrading in the quality of fuel, in order to produce the slightly lighter DMA fuel in place of DMB; however, this entails parallel increases in supply of other, quality streams of gasoline, naphtha, and LPG.
+Consequently, prices for these products generally drop moderately.
 As would be expected, the prices for marine 0.1% DMA rise and those for global 0.5% DMB fall because of the switch from the latter to the former.
-However, the required improvement in overall middle distillate quality raises prices / supply costs in all other distillate fuels including inland diesel and jet/kerosene.
-Impacts on residual fuel are mixed, varying depending on the region.
+However, the required improvement in overall middle distillate quality raises prices and supply costs in all other distillate fuels, including inland diesel and jet/kerosene.
+Impacts on residual fuel are mixed and vary depending on the region.

 Table 14.
-Regional Product Price Changes due to ECA
+Regional Product Price Changes Resulting from the Establishment of an ECA